Reviews You Can Rely On

 Customization

 We highly recommend working with a professional boot fitter when choosing to modify your boots.
 Or, if you order them online, go visit a boot fitter in your area to get your boots totally dialed in.
-As downhill skiing has become more popular to the general public, boots have become more adjustable and customizable.
+As downhill skiing has become more popular among the general public, boots have become more adjustable and customizable.
 A professional boot fitter will know all the ins and outs of how to tweak them just right for you.

 Liners & Footbeds

 Nowadays, almost all adult alpine ski boots on the market have thermo-moldable liners.
-While brands are pumping their R&D dollars into creating the best out-of-the-box fit for their consumers, most may need a little more attention to fit your feet just right.
+While brands are pumping their R&D dollars into creating the best out-of-the-box fit for their consumers, you may need to pay a little more attention to fit your feet just right.
 Because there is such a direct link between fit and performance, we suggest you spend the time making the necessary adjustments to enhance the fit of your liner.
 If the stock liner is not the right one for you, there are a few aftermarket liner companies to look into, such as SureFoot and Intuition Liners.

 Credit: Liz Chamberlain